smmckay/quex-mirror/doc/source/02-syntax/top-level.rst

    specified.
 Optional base modes and additional options, or 'tags', can be specified after a colon.
 A base mode list consists of a list of one or more white space separated names.
 Optional tags are bracketed in ``<`` and ``>`` brackets.
-Mandatory is the section in curly brackets which follows.
+The section in curly brackets which follows is mandatory.
 It defines pattern-action pairs and incidence handlers.
+Patterns need to be described as regular expressions following the POSIX Standard [#f1] (section :reg:`sec:regular-expressions`).
 Modes in itself are a subject described in a dedicated chapter :ref:`sec:modes`.

 .. data:: define

    The ``define`` keyword is followed by a section in curly brackets.
-In there, shorthands for patterns are defined in terms of regular expressions [#f1] :reg:`sec:regular-expressions`.
+In this section patterns may be associated with identifiers, i.e. shorthands.
+Such shorthands may then be used to define other patterns.

    .. code-block:: cpp